wp-plugins/marctv-xbox-360voice-blog/readme.txt

 * Changed the scheduling time to "twicedaily".
 * Added options to disable credits

+= 1.3.1 =

+Fixed small issues.
+Added screenshots

 == Screenshots ==

+1. The plugin in action as a widget
-1. The plugin in action
+1. The plugin in action as a template tag with custom css classes.